Description

 It is located in the FSSO directory within the FortiGate firmware downloads.

-Installation of it is as follows:
+The installation of it is as follows:

-Note that the secure communication option is only available for use with FortiAuthenticator and not with FSSO CA.
+The secure communication option is only available for use with FortiAuthenticator and not with FSSO CA.

-If Secure communication is used, make sure the firewall allows TCP port 8002, if unsecured communication UDP port 8002.
+If Secure communication is used, make sure the firewall allows TCP port 8002; if unsecured communication, UDP port 8002.

-Note that by default both TS-Agent and EventLog/DC-Agent types of logon events will be seen which in some environments can cause undesired authentication issues.
+Note that by default, both TS-Agent and EventLog/DC-Agent types of logon events will be seen, which in some environments can cause undesired authentication issues.

 When a user logs into a terminal server with a TS Agent installed, this typically generates two FSSO sessions: